Matt Wallner Preview, Player Props: Twins vs. Pirates

 - Wallner has five doubles, nine home runs and 10 walks while batting .241.

-- He has gone deep in eight games this year (21.6%), leaving the park in 7% of his trips to the dish.
+- In eight games this season, he has hit a long ball (21.6%, and 7% of his trips to the plate).

+- In 27.0% of his games this year, Wallner has had at least one RBI.
+He's picked up more than one in 21.6% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.